omcodedthis/EnvGPT/README.md

   * Telegram-supported version [here.](https://www.steamship.com/packages/envgpt4-bot)
   * Web-based version [here.](https://www.steamship.com/packages/envgpt-bot)

-* If you want to use EnvGPT as a basis for your own projects, use these command lines to run it.
+* If you want to use EnvGPT as a basis for your own projects, use these command lines.
   * To run it in the terminal,

   ```